Jaxzy51/weather-dasher/README.md

-# Weathex: Weather Dashboard Application
+# Weathex: Weather Dashboard

 ## User Story

 As a traveler,
-I want to view the weather outlook for multiple cities,
+I want to see the weather forecast for multiple cities
-So that I can plan my trips accordingly.
+So that I can plan my trips effectively.

 ## Acceptance Criteria

-- **Given** a weather dashboard with form inputs:
+- **Given** a weather dashboard with input fields:
   - **When** I search for a city,
-    - **Then** I am presented with the current and future weather conditions for that city, and the city is added to the search history.
+    - **Then** I see the current and 5-day forecast for that city, and it gets saved to the search history.

-- **When** I view the current weather conditions for a city:
+- **When** I view a city’s current weather,
-  - **Then** I am presented with:
+  - **Then** I see:
     - The city name
-    - The date
+    - Today’s date
-    - An icon representing the weather conditions
+    - A weather icon
-    - A description of the weather for the icon's `alt` tag
+    - A description of the icon via `alt` text
-    - The temperature
+    - The current temperature
-    - The humidity
+    - Humidity levels
-    - The wind speed
+    - Wind speed

-- **When** I view the future weather conditions for a city:
+- **When** I view the city’s 5-day forecast,
-  - **Then** I am presented with a 5-day forecast that includes:
+  - **Then** I see for each day:
     - The date
-    - An icon representing the weather conditions
+    - A weather icon
-    - The temperature
+    - The forecasted temperature
-    - The wind speed
+    - Wind speed
-    - The humidity
+    - Humidity

-- **When** I click on a city in the search history:
+- **When** I click on a city in the search history,
-  - **Then** I am presented again with the current and future weather conditions for that city.
+  - **Then** the current weather and forecast for that city are displayed again.